Previous dayMarch 23, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-A magnitude 2.5 earthquake was recorded 32 km SSW of Adak, Alaska on March 23, 2026 at 23:38 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
-The epicenter is at 51.602°, -176.812°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.5 earthquake 32 km SSW of Adak, Alaska with origin time 23:38 UTC on March 23, 2026.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 51.602°N, -176.812°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23